djthorpe/data/README.md

 # Data Transformation

 This repository contains various data extraction, transformation processing and visualization tools.
-Currently it contains the
+Currently it contains the following:
-following:

-  * `data.Table` provides you with a way to ingest, transform and process data tables in comma-separated value format.
+  * `data.Table` provides you with a way to ingest, transform and process data tables in comma-separated value format and output in CSV, ASCII and SQL formats.

 ## Tables

 You can ingest tables from files and other sources by creating a table object and then reading using the `io.Reader` class.
-For
-example:
+For example:

 ```go
 package main